 The unknown here is the capsulorraphy.
 Only your surgeon can counsel you on your return to activities as he/she knows what was done in your particular case.
 Otherwise most surgeons would allow full activities by six weeks for sure.

 You can perform pretty much any exercise you'd like after you've fully recovered.
-However, it is best to find out the specifics from your surgeon.
+However, it is best to find out the specifics from your surgeon. generally, I suggest waiting for at least 6 weeks before doing anything strenuous.

 If the incission was the same as was used in the primary case, six weeks is more than enough to start your exercise rutine.
 If the surgeons uses a bigger scar, you must wait for 2 more weeks, and don't forget to continue using the special postsurgical Bra at the beguining.